Updated: Jul 19, 2022

 Have you ever heard about the Blue Zone people or Mediterranean diet?
-As is well documented, Sicilian people are one of the longest living humans today.
+As is well documented, Sicilian people being one of the longest living humans today.
 Pasta has been a traditional part of the Mediterranean Diet, which has been shown to help prevent the development of cardiovascular disease, breast cancer, depression, colorectal cancer, diabetes, obesity, asthma, etc. For much more detailed article on this topic, please read this study.

-The key is all about finding a balance, e.g. getting diversity of veggies to go with it, quantity of portion, quality of ingredients, and method of prepetition.
+The key is all about finding a balance, e.g., getting diversity of veggies to go with it, quantity of portion, quality of ingredients, and method of prepetition.

 What do I like about this dish?

 Here are some reasons why I love this dish:

 - Besides from it being very yummy, it is very nutrition!

 - Leftovers of pasta are even better!